 If the new issue pertains to a share class that has not been admitted to trading, for example unlisted A shares, the newly issued shares shall be included in the total issued share capital from the point in time at which they are registered with the Companies Registration Office.

-Legal persons who are part of a group shall, in accordance with Article 2(1)(f) of the Transparency Directive, aggregate and net their positions at the group level when a net short position is calculated.
+Legal persons who are part of a group, as defined in Article 2(1)(f) of the Transparency Directive, shall aggregate and net their positions at the group level when a net short position is calculated.
 Netting involves the short positions that the person has in the company being deducted from the long positions in the same company.
 Calculation of the net short position shall be performed for each of the legal persons in the group, after which the net short positions and net long positions for all legal persons in the group shall be aggregated and netted.
 The group shall also report its net short position when this reaches or passes an applicable threshold (see Notification thresholds).

 Any positions that arise within the scope of management activities are exempted from the group's aggregate position (refer to Article 12(2)(b) of Commission Delegated Regulation (EU) 918/2012 for a definition of management activities).
 If an individual legal person's net short position reaches or passes a relevant notification threshold – without the group's aggregate position passing a notification threshold – the individual legal person shall report this position.